-Dutch suspect to be arraigned in slaying of US student
+Dutch suspect kept in custody in slaying of U.S. college student

 “My only two kids, and I’ve lost them both,” Odegard told the newspaper.

-She said her daughter was due back in the United States and had a gig booked with a local musician on Dec.
-22.
+She said her daughter, who played the drums, was due back in the United States and had a gig booked with a local musician on Dec.
+22. The newspaper said she was from Andover, Minnesota.

-Rotterdam police said in a statement that she died Wednesday after a stabbing incident in her home near the university.
-Police tried unsuccessfully to revive Papenheim after arriving at her home following reports of an argument.

-The 23-year-old suspect, whose name hasn’t been released, was arrested the same day at the railway station in the southern city of Eindhoven.
-Police spokeswoman Boers says he will be arraigned soon at a behind-closed-doors hearing before an investigating judge.

-Odegard told the Star Tribune that the suspect was her daughter’s flat mate and that he reportedly had been “getting more and more angry” in recent weeks.
+Odegard told the Star Tribune that the suspect was her daughter’s apartment roommate and that he reportedly had been “getting more and more angry” in recent weeks.
+The suspect also was a musician, Odegard said.

 “They’d talk music all night,” she said.
 “They kinda clicked on that.
 Then as time went on, he’d get highs and lows.”